For many, it seems close to impossible to save. This is often due to poor financial planning.

-According to an Absa in-branch consultant notice accounts are one of the best options if you want to save for a short period while earning decent interest on it.
+According to an Absa in-branch consultant notice accounts are one of the best options if you want to save for a short period while earning decent interest.

-Do your homework and choose a savings vehicle that’s best suited for the period you want to invest for, as well as the amount you’re looking to invest.
+Do your homework and choose a savings vehicle that’s best suited for the period you want to invest for, as well as the amount you want to invest.
 Various banks have different interest tiers that can be accessed through investing certain amounts of money for certain periods.

 2. Flexi-fixed deposit

 While this style of saving is typically more suited for lump-sum savings, it allows you to systematically withdraw your money in certain increments.
-This encourages you to spend it wisely instead of impulsively during this season.
+This encourages you to spend it wisely instead of impulsively.

-Here you have the option of depositing funds any time you please while making limited withdrawals of up to 15% typically.
-Interest is also determined by the chosen investment period and is offered in a tiered system that can range between 2.25 – 4.5 %.
+Here you have the option of depositing funds any time you please while making limited withdrawals of up to 15%.
+Interest is also determined by the chosen investment period and is offered in a tiered system that can range between 2.25 – 4.5%.

 Consider the following savings tips